ArjunChilangiliyath/SCARA-ROBOT/README.md

 arduino = serial.Serial(port='COM3', baudrate=9600, timeout=1)

 ### 3. Run the flutter code alone to control the arm via a mobile app (flutter.py)
+- ensure same wifi is connected by the device and the android mobile